The New England Identitarians:

 In 1830, New Englanders and those in their western extensions on the frontier were politically isolated, and had been so since Thomas Jefferson’s presidential administration.
 David Hackett Fischer sums the situation up best in a chapter of his book Albion’s Seed titled “The Jeffersonian Coalition: Virginia, Pennsylvania and the Backcountry against New England.”
 This was a big step down for the North.
 During the War of Independence, New Englanders had won a great many overwhelming victories and freed themselves from British rule by 1777.
 Victory in New England led to victory elsewhere.

 The North’s loss of national prominence and its control of the federal government occurred due to several missteps.
-The Federalist Party was the Yankees’ political expression at the time, and was descended from the Puritan Great Migration to Massachusetts between 1630 and 1635.
+The Federalist Party was the Yankees’ political expression at the time.
+Yankees were those Anglos who were descended from the Puritan Great Migration to Massachusetts that happened between 1630 and 1635.
 To be a Federalist meant to be an Anglo of New English ancestry, and most likely a Congregationalist – a “Yankee” in the strictest sense of the word.
 Federalists were not able to make any inroads into their natural allies among the Germans and Quakers in Pennsylvania (“Yankees” in the looser sense of the word).

 Additionally, while New Englanders had won the Midwest from Great Britain following independence, they failed to appreciate Thomas Jefferson’s Louisiana Purchase.
 On that count, one can say that the Federalists were on the wrong side of history.
 During the War of 1812, New England participated, but only grudgingly so.
 For example, Massachusetts greatly expanded its state militia, but never fielded this massive army.
 When the Madison administration won two spectacular victories over the British in the final months of the conflict, New England and the Federalists appeared to be unpatriotic defeatists with little vision.
 Their lack of large-scale participation in the war’s campaigns meant that New England had no national-level hero such as Tennessee’s Andrew Jackson.